vincentbarr/vincentbarr.github.com/about.md

 ##Work

-* **MongoDB**: Run paid customer acquisition, web analytics, and split testing to help MongoDB grow efficiently
+* **MongoDB**: Run paid customer acquisition, web analytics, and split testing to help MongoDB grow efficiently.
-* **Consulting**: Provide inbound marketing strategy, web analytics, split testing, and customer acquisition audits and strategy for clients ranging from venture-backed startups to magicians to a number of non-profits
+* **Consulting**: Provide inbound marketing strategy, web analytics, split testing, and customer acquisition audits and strategy for clients ranging from venture-backed startups to magicians to a number of non-profits.
+* **Teaching**: Taught a 10-week digital marketing course to a diverse class of 30+ young professionals.
-* **Analysis Exchange**: Worked with a mentor to implement web analytics, efficient event tracking (Google Tag Manager + Link Click Listener + RegEx), and cross-domain tracking on FoodRescue.net; developed dashboards for executives, marketers, and paid search manager
+* **Analysis Exchange**: Worked with a mentor to implement web analytics, efficient event tracking (Google Tag Manager + Link Click Listener + RegEx), and cross-domain tracking on FoodRescue.net; developed dashboards for executives, marketers, and paid search manager.

 ##Certifications  & Smertifications
 * Google Partner